fr-ez/fr-ez.github.io/_posts/2018-11-25-failing-oscp-exam-again.md

 ---
 layout: post
 title: Failing the OSCP Exam...
 Again
+description: "My take on failing the OSCP exam for second time"
+category: oscp
 ---

 I want to talk about my experience of failing the OSCP exam twice.